jngaravitoc/ICs/README.md

 This hacked version includes:

-1. The correct NFW and Henrquist equivalence conversion following the Appendix of van der Marel (2012) http://adsabs.harvard.edu/abs/2012ApJ...753....8V
+1. The NFW and Henrquist equivalence conversion implementd is the one following the Appendix of van der Marel (2012) http://adsabs.harvard.edu/abs/2012ApJ...753....8V

 2. Now all the quantities (R, M, A etc..) are calculated at the virial radius.

 3. The Hubble constant is set to 70/km/s/Mpc
 (set in Gadget h=1.0)